CAO Round 1 offers will released on the 8th September 2022

 Accepting an Offer

 There will be no paper offer notices for any offer round this year.
-As per last year, applicants can expect heavy traffic and possible delays on the CAO website when trying to access their CAO account for a short period after 2:00pm on the 7th September 2021.
+You can expect heavy traffic and possible delays on the CAO website when trying to access your CAO account for a short period after 2:00pm on the 8th September 2022.
 Please remain patient and try again later.
-Applicants will have until 13th September at 3:00pm to accept Round 1 offer.
+Applicants will have until 14th September 2022 at 3:00pm to accept Round 1 offer.

 If you receive an offer and you choose to accept this offer, you must do so online.
 If you choose to accept your offer you must do so by the reply date indicated on the Offer Notice.
 If you receive an offer from both lists you must choose between them – you can only accept one offer, in any one round, from either the Level 8 or the Level 7/6 list.